Tansy beetle: Life cycle

-Most of the previous generation’s adults die before the new generation emerges.
+A few adult beetles may overlap between the spring and summer populations, but most adults from the earlier emergence die before the end of summer.
 Both adult and larval tansy beetles are unable to detect their host plant, or each other, at a distance, either by smell, sight or a combination of the two.
 Starvation is thus likely to be a major contributor to mortality when beetles wander away from their host and become lost.

 Behaviour and ecology

 Diet

 Tansy beetles are herbivorous and primarily use tansy (Tanacetum vulgare) as their host plant.
 The species has, however, also been recorded consuming a wider range of food plants including Lycopus europaeus (gipsywort), Stachys palustris (marsh woundwort), Achillea ptarmica (sneezewort), Mentha aquatica (water mint), Mentha rotundifolia (false apple mint), as well as other species of the genera Chrysanthemum, Scutellaria, and Artemisia.
 The subspecies C. graminis santonico is associated with Artemisa caerulescens.

 The tansy plant naturally contains a number of volatile components including 1,8-cineole, trans-thujone, camphor and myrtenol, with the quantities and proportions of each varying seasonally and from plant to plant.
 1,8-cineole is a toxin believed to defend the plant leaves against attacks by herbivores.
 The tansy beetle is resistant to these chemicals.
 However, tansy is a repellent to other Chrysomelid beetles.
 For example, the steam distillate of fresh leaves and flowers of tansy contains high levels of camphor and umbellulone and is strongly repellent to the Colorado potato beetle (Leptinotarsa decemlineata).